thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 <img src="index_files/figure-html/unnamed-chunk-175-1.png" alt="" width="100%" style="display: block; margin: auto;" />

 You can also change individual components of themes.
 This can be a bit tricky, but it's all explained if you run `?theme()`.
-Hare is an example (and google will provide many, many more).
+Here is an example (and google will provide many, many more).

 ``` r